tjgillis/sdk-ios/README.markdown

 	where launchOptions is a dictionary passed to your delegate method as one of the input parameters.

-The code listing below demonstrates possible implementation of your application delegate with push notification support.
+Listing 1 demonstrates possible implementation of your application delegate with push notification support.

+**Listing 1** Registering for push notifications, handling incoming notifications

 	- (BOOL)application:(UIApplication *)anApplication didFinishLaunchingWithOptions:(NSDictionary *)aLaunchOptions
 	{